Godalming: Residential development

 The basic layout of Church Street, the High Street and Bridge Street are thought to have been established by the 13th century and may be pre-conquest in origin.
-The Saxon settlement was concentrated in the Bridge Street area and Godalming expanded along the modern High Street in the 11th and 12th centuries.
+The Saxon settlement was concentrated in the Church Street area and Godalming expanded along the modern High Street in the 11th and 12th centuries.
 The first houses may have been constructed in The Mint in the late 13th or early 14th centuries.
-The town does not appear to have expanded significantly in early modern period, although the oldest surviving buildings in the centre date from the 16th century.
+The town does not appear to have expanded significantly in the early modern period, although the oldest surviving buildings in the centre date from the 16th century.
 The settlement at Binscombe village grew up in the medieval period around Binscombe Farm.
 Much of the hamlet, including the original farmhouse, is designated a Conservation Area.

 Godalming began to grow in the mid-19th century, catalysed by the opening of the first railway station in 1849 and the arrival of Charterhouse School in 1872.
-Cottages were constructed in Crownpits in the 1880s and farmland to the south of the town centre was sold for development in the same decade.
-Summerhouse, Busbridge and Oakdene Roads had been laid out by the mid-1890s and most of the houses were constructed by the end of the century.
+The first cottages were constructed at Crownpits in the 1880s and farmland to the south of the town centre was sold for development in the same decade.
+Summerhouse, Busbridge and Oakdene Roads had been laid out by the mid-1890s and most of the houses had been built by the end of the century.
 The area north of Home Farm Road was developed in the 1970s and the Bargate Wood estate was built in the 1980s.

 Farncombe began to grow in the early Victorian era, with terraced housing, semi-detached houses and larger villas being built along new streets branching from existing roads such as Hare Lane, Summers Road and Farncombe Street.
 Until the mid-19th century, Charterhouse and Furze Hill were part of Deanery Farm, although much of the latter was woodland.
 In 1865, the land was sold in lots, with 70 acre being acquired for the site of Charterhouse School.
 Houses in Deanery and Peperharrow Roads were built in the early 1870s, but in the mid-20th century many were either divided into flats or demolished, and higher-density housing was constructed on their former gardens.
 In the 1960s, the school vacated its properties on Frith Hill Road and on Markenholm, and the sites were sold for residential development.
 Housing on The Brambles was constructed in the mid-1980s.
 The most recent major developments in Farncombe took place in the early 21st century off Furze Lane.

 The first council housing in the civil parish was constructed in 1920 around The Oval and Broadwater Lane in Farncombe.
 The first 168 houses on the Ockford Ridge estate, west of the town centre, were completed in 1931 and were followed by a further 32 new homes on Cliffe Road in 1935.
-After the Second World War, the Aarons Hill development was built on the site of the former Ockford House.
+After the Second World War, the Aaron's Hill development was built on the site of the former Ockford House.
 The Binscombe estate was constructed in the 1950s, to the northwest of Farncombe.